joselado/pyqula/README.md

-# AIM #
+# SUMMARY #
-This is a Python library to compute tight binding models in different dimensionalities and based on a variety of different lattices.
+This is a Python library to compute quantum-lattice tight-binding models in different dimensionalities and based on a variety of different lattices.

 # CAPABILITIES #